 Does EV range change?

 Similarly to how the maximum range of ICE vehicles changes depending on driving habits, you need to apply this to EV driving too.
 Just as if you were to put your foot down in an ICE vehicle and watch your range decrease, the same can be said for EVs.
-You may also hear that wet conditions can impact range, this is true for any vehicles and not just EV’s, and is due to the extra rolling resistance from driving on wet roads over dry But what other variables can affect battery range?
+You may also hear that wet conditions can impact range; this is true for any vehicle and not just EVs and is due to the extra rolling resistance from driving on wet roads over dry But what other variables can affect battery range?
 This is where things get interesting.

 Similarly to other electric items, EV ranges can actually decrease over time from incorrect charging cycles, or constant use of fast-charging functionalities.
 While this figure is only minimal, it’s worth noting if you plan to purchase and maintain an EV for a long time, rather than leasing one through our P+B Salary Sacrifice Scheme, where this would most likely not be an issue for you.